Our technology is changing the chemical composition and the physical phase of the tyre material during the process.

 With exception from land fill different kinds of incineration is the most commonly used method to dispose waste tyres.
 The main purpose of those technologies is to generate heat by burning the tyres.
 In more sophisticated incineration plants the steel can be recycled but in general they burn the material.
 Examples of industries could be cement kilns and other waste to energy plants using the tyres to increase the heat in their normal production.

 Since the introduction of regulation against land fill in Europe and some other areas the business of granulation took off.
-The method requires equipment for cutting and shredding the tyres as well as for extracting all steel and textile before final granulation in to several grades of rubber granulates.
+The method requires equipment for cutting and shredding the tyres as well as for extracting all steel and textile before final granulation into several grades of rubber granulates.
 The market for such granulates grew in the first years of the new regulation and several new applications and products were developed.
 Granulates for soccer artificial turf soccer fields is one of them.
 Science is discussing the impact of those granulates in comparison to the land fill and the fact that our children play on the fields, bring the granulates home and into the washing machines.
 Another aspect is the spreading to ground water and sewer systems during rain and snow and the effect extreme summer heat has on the chemicals inside the granulates.
 The market expansion of granulates has slowed down the last years and competition for the remaining market is fierce.

-Another method to recover rubber is to devulcanize the material, meaning extraction of the sulfur inside through head and chemical processing.
+Another method to recover rubber is to devulcanize the material, meaning extraction of the sulfur inside through heat and chemical processing.
 There are a few relatively successful technologies available and it could be a very attractive alternative if you are able to control the input material 100% and want to re-introduce the devulcanized material into a very well defined application.
 In those cases, it would probably be the most efficient way of rubber material recycling.

 In tyre recycling you are very seldom able to know the content of each tyre rubber mix and then the devulcanized material will vary, creating difficulties to keep consistent quality and material control.
 Before the devulcanization process all steel and textile fibres needs to be removed.
 So far we have not seen an industrialized plant able to efficiently recover significant volumes of rubber from waste tyres being reintroduced to the market of high quality rubber products.